Lake Paringa Campsite

 Reviewed over 3 years ago and experienced in February 2019

-Reviewed over 3 years ago and experienced in October 2018
+Reviewed 2 months ago and experienced in January 2021

 If you didn't reserve online there is place to fill out your own tag and put payment into the provided plastic bag then place into the drop box.
 Make sure to have your Bushmans big spray ready!